geophf/1HaskellADay/README.md

 - At the root of the project, run `ghci`.
 - check your answer with `check`.
 For example here: `check 2014 2 24`
 - compare your answer with the proposed one (in the `Solution.hs` file)

+### The 1had executable

+if you install 1HaskellADay with cabal (`cabal configure` and then `cabal install`), you can use the `1had` executable to ease the access and ests of the exercises.